Collective Worship at Barcombe CE Primary School

 We use a variety of resources to make these as interactive, engaging and relevant as possible to the pupils.
 They follow the church calendar and are linked to the Christian values that underpin our school ethos and vision.

 Each day is slightly different but will include gathering, engagement, prayer, singing and sending out.

-On Wednesdays, our Collective Worship is usually led by a member of the local church community.
+On Wednesdays, our Collective Worship is usually led by Rev Sam Carter, Rector of St Mary's, Barcombe.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.